Transparency & Methodology

 Subscribe at scale

-Our bot visits each campaign website, finds the email signup form, and subscribes using the candidate's unique inbound address.
+Our system visits each campaign website, finds the email signup form, and subscribes using the candidate's unique inbound address.
 Each address is permanent and traceable to exactly one campaign.

 02